Kam Dev Rao: Early life

-Kam Dev's family was divided, with part of his family staying in Pahadgarh, while the other part relocated.
-Kam Dev had four sons.
-His eldest son's family moved to Kanpur district with him, while his second son, Vishal Misir, had part of his family remain in Pahadgarh, while the other part moved to Kanpur.
-The remaining two sons' families also joined Kam Dev in Kanpur by 1527.
-Dham Dev Rao and his brother Vikram Partap Dev also relocated their families to Kanpur district.

 The Battle of Madarpur

 After the three brothers settled in Kanpur with a large amount of gold coins and the statue of their clan deity, Mata Khamakhya, they became wealthy zamindars of the region.
 As they established their rule in Kanpur, Babur planned to attack their fort in Madarpur.
 This led to the Battle of Madarpur against Babur's general, Mir Baqi.
 Unfortunately, Kam Dev and his brothers, with their relatively small army, were defeated in 1528.

 Migration to Ghazipur

 On 26 October 1530, Kam Dev and Dham Dev migrated to Ghazipur, first settling at Sakardih, because of floods Kam Dev's family, migrated and settled in a place and kept its name Dalpatpur, now known as Reotipur.

 In the family of Anchal Misir, Kam Dev's eldest son, had two sons name as Harish Chandra and Reosar.
 Reosar's descendants founded Nagsar.
 While Harishchandra had four sons, the eldest Rajmal Rao founded Tilwa, the second Sansar Rao founded Suhawal and Gaura, the third Gosai Rao founded Ramwal and adopted Islam, while the descendants of Puranmal Rao, the youngest (although some sources say he was the eldest and main heir after him) became the main owners of the estate, and established the large villages of Reotipur, Sherpur, and Basuka.
 The eldest son of Puranmal named as Raja Narhar Khan adopted Islam in 1542 and from him comes the most prominent branch known as "Kamsari Pathans" who founded Dildarnagar Kamsar.